ydkb/ydkb.github.io/help/en/edit-keymap/normal-key.md

 ## Note

 Most of the normal keys are supported in USB mode, but BLE series do not support JIS keys and F13 to F24 keys in wireless mode.

+Added in May 2023, after updating the Bluetooth firmware to 0.8.2, it can support F13 to F24 and JIS buttons.